Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Extended literature review

 Safe LoRA \citep{Hsu2024SafeLT} projects fine-tuned weights into a ``safety-aligned subspace', while subspace-oriented model fusion (SOMF) \citep{Yi2024ASR} masks task vectors \citep{ilharco2023editing} such that they do not interfere with the subspace identified as relevant for safe behavior, before merging them into the model using model fusion \citep{NEURIPS2023_299a08ee, jin2023dataless}.

-\textbf{Hierarchical reinforcement learning.} Early work in hierarchical reinforcement learning used hand designed sub-behaviors assigned to individual modules to divide and conquer more complex tasks \citep{maes1990learning, singh1992transfer, MAHADEVAN1992311} although later works generally discarded this approach in favor of automatically learned sub-behaviors \citep{make4010009}.
+\textbf{Hierarchical reinforcement learning.} Early work in hierarchical reinforcement learning used hand designed sub-behaviors assigned to individual modules to divide and conquer more complex tasks \citep{maes1990learning, singh1992transfer, MAHADEVAN1992311} although later works discard this approach in favor of automatically learned sub-behaviors \citep{make4010009}.

 \textbf{Disentangled representations.} While gradient routing partitions representations using supervised training, disentangled representation learning attempts to separate representations in an unsupervised manner \citep{bengio2013representation, Wang2024Disentangled} using methods such as VAEs \citep{Kingma2013AutoEncodingVB, pmlr-v97-mathieu19a} and GANs \citep{Goodfellow2014GenerativeAN, Chen2016InfoGANIR}.